-The experiences, interests and perspectives of Hunter PR’s seven agency principals are every bit as diverse as our client base.
+The experiences, interests and perspectives of Hunter PR’s six agency principals are every bit as diverse as our client base.
 Yet they all share a hands-on approach to client service, as well as a love for the “work” and seeing the impact of that work on our clients’ businesses.
 Learn more about each of our partners.

 Q1: Although you’ve had many Fortune 50 clients during your 28-year career in PR, you have worked for only one boss.
 What is the most important thing Barbara Hunter imparted to you?